dextrop/card-layout-blog/README.md

 ## Using the card layout

-Card Layout can be simply used as
+Card Layout can be simply used as, check samplelayout for code reference.

 ```
 <div class="container">